JeffTrusty/AutoHotKey/temp.md

 Sherry

 New Golden Dragon
-Kung Po chicken for me and sweet and sour chicken for Travis
+Kung Po chicken for me and
+Sweet and sour chicken for Travis

+ABC Chinese
+Vegetable Kung Pao for Sherry
+Beef Broccoli for Austin
+Beef Broccoli for Travis
+Kung Pao Chicken for Candice

 Rancheritos
 Travis wants a crazy breakfast burrito with rice and beans